dvrsngrai/react-js-learning-projects/README.md

 Projects which I created while learning ReactJS.

 ## Project One
-A simple reactjs project where I used ReactJS to create ReactJS components from bootstrap 3 components.
+A simple ReactJS project where I used ReactJS to create ReactJS components from bootstrap 3 components.